KCBS (AM)

 KCBS (740 kHz) is an all-news AM radio station located in San Francisco, California.
 It is owned by Audacy, Inc. (formerly Entercom), which took over after its merger with CBS Radio.

-KCBS is the Bay Area's only 24/7, live and local radio station.

-KCBS shares its Battery Street studios with CBS owned-and-operated television station KPIX-TV 5.
+KCBS formerly shared its Battery Street studios with CBS owned-and-operated television station KPIX-TV 5.
 The transmitter site is located in Novato.
 Its programming is simulcast on co-owned 106.9 KFRC-FM plus that station's HD1 digital sub-channel.
 It is Northern California's primary entry point station for the Emergency Alert System.

 KCBS operates with a transmitter output of 50,000 watts, and during the daytime can be regularly received as far north as Red Bluff and Hopland and south as far as San Luis Obispo.
 In good conditions it is also heard as far north as Redding and south to Santa Maria.
 At night, the station employs a directional antenna, primarily sending its signal to the southeast, in order to protect CFZM in Toronto, the dominant Class A station on the 740 kHz clear-channel frequency.
-KCBS's nighttime signal is heard throughout California, including Los Angeles and San Diego, in addition to several western states, including Nevada, Oregon, Washington, Idaho and Utah.
+Even with this restriction, KCBS's nighttime signal reaches a large slice of the Western United States with a good radio.
+This includes almost all of California, as far south as Los Angeles and San Diego.
 On rare occasions "DXers" (hobbyists who listen for distant stations) have reported receiving KCBS across the Pacific Ocean, and in Hawaii and Alaska.

 In addition to over-the-air broadcasts, KCBS audio is webcast with live streaming audio around the clock.
 The station's live stream was also available through TuneIn and most streaming audio apps until August 1, 2018, when it was pulled from all streaming media sources except the Radio.com mobile app (now Audacy) where it is now available exclusively; in October 2019, it was one of the test stations for the app's new "Radio.com Rewind" feature, where the last 24 hours of KCBS programming can be accessed on-demand.